josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Archetype:**
 Frozen at the historical moment technology last felt governable.

-*"If we buy the next patch, will it bloody work now?"*
+*"If we buy the next patch, will it bloody work now?
+No, we don't want a newer version with 'better' features."*

 **Typical posture:**
 - attachment to outdated workflows